 SUNN HEMP (Crotalaria juncea) [Native to South Asia.]
 Summer cover crop can grow to 6 ft. within 60 days.
 Fixes lots of nitrogen, suppresses nematodes, thrives in heat, tolerates drought, pulls nutrients from deep in the subsoil, and dies with frost.
 Day-length-sensitive plants produce lots of attractive bright yellow flowers late in the season but won't mature seed above 28°N latitude (i.e., only makes seed in s.
 Florida and the s. tip of Texas).
 Best planted in rows 2-3 feet apart.
 In warm areas, mow when plants reach 5-8 ft. to keep stems from becoming too massive and fibrous.
+1/4 lb sows 250 sq ft.
+Traditionally used for soil improvement and fiber. #73221 Pkt (1/4 lb) \$4.25 Oats Avena nuda OATS, HULLESS, STREAKER PVP OG Growing your own oats is easy with Hulless Oats.
+Sow in early spring as soon as the ground can be worked.
+Harvest in mid- to late summer, thresh, and winnow.

-1⁄4 lb sows 250 sq ft.
-Traditionally used for soil improvement and fiber. #73221 Pkt (1⁄4 lb) \$3.75 indigestible husk of common oats; they do have a hull, but it's easily threshed off.
+Hulless Oats lack the indigestible husk of common oats; they do have a hull, but it's easily threshed off.
 Grind into oat flour or crack in a grain mill to make oatmeal.
 Oatstraw, the green leafy stems, can be harvested for tea.
-For a winter cover crop, sow in late summer; in cold areas, oats will get winter-killed when temperatures drop below 10°F, and the crop residue is then easy to work under for planting early spring crops like peas and potatoes.
-1⁄2 lb sows 175-250 sq. ft. #72552 Pkt (1⁄2 lb) \$4.75 Radish Raphanus sativus DAIKON RADISH COVER CROP Cover crop radishes have gained much traction in recent years, especially in no-till systems, because of how well they break up compacted soil.
+For a winter cover crop, sow in late summer; in cold areas, oats will get winterkilled when temperatures drop below 10°F, and the crop residue is then easy to work under for planting early spring crops like peas and potatoes.
+1⁄2 lb sows 175-250 sq. ft. #72552 Pkt (1⁄2 lb) \$5.25 Radish Raphanus sativus DAIKON RADISH COVER CROP Cover crop radishes have gained much traction in recent years, especially in no-till systems, because of how well they break up compacted soil.
 Winter kills them where temps regularly get below 20°F. Residue decomposes quickly and releases its nitrogen early.
 Channels created by radish roots improve infiltration, drainage, soil warming, and growth of the next crop's root systems.
 Other advantages of cover crop radishes include rapid fall growth, weed suppression, high biomass, excellent scavenging of nutrients, and suppression of root knot nematodes.
 Generally good eating quality, but expect more variability than with radish varieties selected for food.
 Sow with caution if there are harlequin bugs in your area; one strategy for fighting harlequin bugs is to ensure that at some time of year there are no crops in the radish family for the bugs to feed on.
-Sow -late July-mid-Sept.
-Sow alone at 1/4 lb per 1,000 square feet, or mix with other cover crops. #73244 Pkt (1/4 lb) \$4.95 Wheat Triticum aestivum WHEAT, HARD WINTER, NU EAST OG S [2009, ARS/USDA.]
-A great new wheat variety bred for the Southeast, a favorite for many bakeries.
-High yields, very good wheat rust resistance.
-1⁄2 lb. sows 125-250 sq. ft. as cover crop or 250 sq. ft. as grain crop. #72802 Pkt (1⁄2 lb) \$3.75; #72802A (4 lbs) \$18.75
+Sow ~late July-mid-Sept.
+Sow alone at 1/4 lb per 1,000 square feet, or mix with other cover crops. #73244 Pkt (1/4 lb) \$5.25 Wheat Triticum aestivum New!
+Appalachian WHITE OG S ♣ [2009, NCSU.]
+Another great new wheat variety from North Carolina State University.
+High protein (14%) with mild flavor, semidwarf variety with good disease resistance to most wheat diseases of the Mid-Atlantic.
+1/2 lb sows 125-250 sq. ft. as cover crop or 250 sq. ft. as grain crop. #72803 Pkt (1/2 lb) \$4.50